danijar/ninjax/README.md

 modules with their own training logic and optimizers.

-Ninjax solves this problem by giving each `nj.Module` full read and write access to its state, while remaining functional via `nj.run()`.
+Ninjax solves this problem by giving each `nj.Module` full read and write access to its state.
 This means modules can have `train()` functions to implement custom training logic, and call each other's train functions.
 Ninjax is intended to be used with one or more neural network libraries, such as [Haiku][haiku] and [Flax][flax].

 ## Installation